TheNewLearn/oop_hw7/README.md

   - scale the vector properly (2 tests, 15% each)
   - throw exception if vector has 0 or negative dimension (10%)

 **Watch out!** You lose 5 points for each test that has memory leak.
-You can check memory leak with `valgrind` cmd.
+You can check memory leak with `valgrind` cmd. you can use `valgrind --leak-check=full --show-leak-kinds=all -v` to see the detailed outputs.

 **Note**
 1. Use `ASSERT_EQ` to test integer, `ASSERT_NEAR` to test floating-point number, `ASSERT_THROW` to test exception.